mkucmus/doc/userguide/getting_started/settings/users.rst

 .. |edit| image:: /userguide/_images/edit.png

-3. Make any necessary changes to user account information. **If you change password/API key, make sure to inform user about changes**
+3. Make any necessary changes to user account information. **If you change password/API key or role, make sure to inform user about changes**

 4. When complete, tap ``SAVE``